tillchen/personal-website/content/posts/2020-06-13-Dart-Notes.md

 4. Dart supports generic types like `List<int>` or `List<dynamic>` (a list of objects of any type).

 5. Unlike Java, Dart doesn't have `public`, `protected`, and `private`.
 Prefix an underscore `_` makes it private to the library.
-Every Dart app is a library.
+It generally means that the identifier is visible only inside the file (not just the class).

 ## Variables